Automattic/knox/Readme.md

 ## Running Tests

-To run the test suite you must first have an S3 account, and create a file named _./auth_, which contains your credentials as json, for example:
+To run the test suite you must first have an S3 account.
+Then create a file named _./test/auth.json_, which contains your credentials as JSON, for example:

 ```json
 {